Yannick H.,

 They have a problem.
 They need a tool.
 IT says: "Submit a ticket.
 We’ll review it.
 In six weeks, we can give you an assessment."

-54% install unauthorized software to be more productive.
+54% install unauthorized software to work more productively.
 Not to steal data.
 Not to create chaos.
 But to get their work done.

 (Source: Enterprise Software Survey)